 You can find apps, games, movies, books, magazines, or other digital content with Google Play.
 You can use Google Play to browse, locate, download, use, rent, or purchase content.

 Content on Google Play

-Content you find on Google Play comes from Google itself as well as from third-party providers such as app developers, movie studios, and book and news publishers (“Providers”).
-These Providers may be either professional or non-professional entities.
-Providers' content may cease to be offered on Google Play at any time in accordance with the Google Play Terms of Service, for example if we learn that it violates our content policies or runs afoul of applicable laws.
+Content you find on Google Play comes from Google, and from third-party providers such as app developers, movie studios, and book and news publishers (“Providers”).
+In accordance with the Google Play Terms of Service, providers' content can no longer be offered on Google Play if it violates our content policies or violates applicable laws.

-When you're using the search functionality, Google Play tries to return relevant Content by establishing what you're looking for (e.g. a specific app or a category of apps) and returning results that best address your search query.
-The main factors that impact the ranking of search results are each Content’s relevance to your search query, the quality of each Content’s in-app experience (only for apps and games), and how users have engaged with each Content on Google Play or after the Content has been installed.
-Google Play also considers whether an app would be relevant to and appropriate for a broad audience when ranking search results.
+When you use the search functionality, Google Play tries to return relevant content by establishing what you're looking for such as a specific app or a category of apps, and give results that best answer your search query.
+The main factors that impact the ranking of search results is the relevance to your search terms, the quality of each in-app experience, and how you engage with each piece of content.
+When ranking search results, Google Play considers whether an app would be relevant to and appropriate for a broad audience.

-Google Play also sometimes serves advertisements for content available on Google Play, for which Google is paid by the advertiser.
-Ads on Google Play will always be clearly marked with a label like "ads" or "sponsored."
-While advertisers can pay to be displayed more prominently in the advertising area, no one can buy better placement in Play’s search results themselves.
-Moreover, ads are only displayed if they're relevant to the search terms you entered.
-That means you only see ads that are actually useful.
+Advertisers pay Google to display advertisements in Google Play.
+Ads on Google Play will always have a label like "ads" or "sponsored."
+While advertisers can pay to be displayed more prominently in the advertising area, no one can buy better placement in Play’s search results.
+Moreover, ads will only display if they're relevant to the search terms you enter.
+That means you only get ads that are useful.

 For more details on the main factors that influence the rank of apps, go to App Discovery and Ranking.